Leck History, Family Crest & Coats of Arms

 In the era before dictionaries, there were no rules governing the spelling or translation of names or any other words.
 Consequently, there are an enormous number of spelling variations in Medieval Scottish names.
 Leck has appeared as Leckie, Leck, Leckey, Lecky, Lackey, Lackie, Lachey, Lakey and many more.

-Another 41 words (3 lines of text) are included under the topic Early Leck Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Leck Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Leck family moved to Ireland, but this topic is not covered in this excerpt.
-Another 105 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The freedom, opportunity, and land of the North American colonies beckoned.
 There, Scots found a place where they were generally free from persecution and where they could go on to become important players in the birth of new nations.
 Some fought in the American War of Independence, while others went north to Canada as United Empire Loyalists.
 The ancestors of all of these Scottish settlers have been able to recover their lost national heritage in the last century through highland games and Clan societies in North America.
 Among them:

 Leck Settlers in United States in the 19th Century

 - A. Leck, who arrived in San Francisco in 1852

 Emigration to Australia